Khamenei says Iranian economy yet to gain from foreign business visits

 The nuclear deal, championed by Rouhani and supported by the leader, has ended Iran's decades of economic and political isolation.

-Rouhani and his allies have signalled the government's willingness to improve ties with "the Great Satan" and to discuss the regional crisis with the United States.
+Rouhani and his allies have signaled the government's willingness to improve ties with "the Great Satan" and to discuss the regional crisis with the United States.

 But Khamenei repeated his stance, saying: "We must have relations with the world but not with America and the Zionist regime (Israel)."